grame-cncm/faustwebsite/_posts/2017-08-18-using-webaudio-api.markdown

 {% endhighlight %}

 The resulting object is an extended ScriptProcessorNode, to be used as a regular node (like connected to other WebAudio nodes), but which also adds the Faust specific API as defined in the equivalent C++ generated **dsp** class (see the **architecture/faust/dsp/dsp.h** header for more technical details), as well as JavaScript more specific functions.
-For instance the following functions will have to be used to control the node:
+For instance the following ones will have to be used to control the node:

     var paths = node.getParams(); // get the set of paths to read/write input control parameters